Annual Technical Report 2005 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2005/CA)

 Canadian Patent Office is involved in a renewal project to replace 1) the existing search engine Inquire Text and Internet Canadian Patent Database with a single database; and 2) the electronic patent document data management system (Line of Business) in future years.

 Biotechnology.
-The office uses the Wisconsin Package (Genetics Computer Group) to help to search biotechnology field.
+The office has switched from its Wisconsin Package (Genetics Computer Group) to the GeneSeq package.

 The Canadian Patent Office uses commercial databases on patents and technical literature through, for example, Questel-Orbit, STN, DIALOG, Delphion providers and general databases available over the Internet.